ShadowoftheRedFox/CY-Tech-Truck-Project/README.md

 - [ ] Add another shell file to call the clean method of the Makefile file
 - [x] Check if "-h" is in the arguments and display a help message
 - [x] Check if the first argument is a csv file that exist
+- [x] Create images directory if not present
+- [x] Create temp directory if not present, or delete it's content

 ## Functionnality limits